nus-cs2103-AY1920S1/duke/README.md

 #### Delete Tasks
 Duke Bunny can help you to delete the tasks that you no longer need to keep track of.
+He will reply you if he successfully did so and the number of tasks in the list.
+If there is incorrect user input format, he will also reply with what went wrong.
 The data will be saved once the command is made.

 - To delete task at index 2 of list, send: